AVSLab/basilisk/docs/source/Support/bskReleaseNotes.rst

   output message recorders.
 The coder can then take this draft module code and modify to achieve the desired functionality.
 The page :ref:`Folder_moduleTemplates` discusses how to use it and provides to 2 sample auto-generated modules that get created inside ``src/moduleTemplates`` with ``python conanfile.py``.
+- new thermal motor module in :ref:`motorThermal`.
+It it be used to simulate the temperature of a RW motor.

 Version 2.0.0